jjmatthiesen/DecomNN_lecture/session03/README.md

    1. We need a validation set.
 For that we will split the data in /training_set into two parts.
    2. We want to have 80% of the images in the /training_set folder and 20% in a new folder called /validation_set.
    3. If you navigate to the /data folder in the terminal you can use the `train_val_split.sh` script to do so.
+      You can execute such a bash script with `bash train_val_split.sh` in the terminal.
+      Feel free to also move the file in a different way.
    4. After this step your structure should look as follows:
 ```
 data